Log alerts in Azure Monitor

 Log search alert rule - firing and state

 Log search alert rule works on the logic predicated by user as per configuration and the custom analytics query used.
-Since the logic of the exact condition or reason why the alert rule should trigger is encapsulated in an Analytics query - which can differ in each log alert rule.
-Azure Alerts has scarce info of the specific underlying root-cause inside the log results when the threshold condition of log search alert rule is met or exceeded.
-Thus log alerts are referred to as state-less and will fire every time the log search result is sufficient to exceed the threshold specified in log alerts of number of results or metric measurement type of condition.
-And log alert rules will continually keep firing, as long as the alert condition is met by the result of custom analytics query provided; without the alert every getting resolved.
-As the logic of the exact root-cause of monitoring failure is masked inside the analytics query provided by the user; there is no means by which Azure Alerts to conclusively deduce whether log search result not meeting threshold indicates resolution of the issue.
+Since the monitoring logic including the exact condition or reason why the alert rule should trigger is encapsulated in an analytics query - which can differ in each log alert rule.
+Azure Alerts has scarce info of the specific underlying root-cause (or) scenario being evaluated when the threshold condition of log search alert rule is met or exceeded.
+Thus log alerts are referred to as state-less.
+And log alert rules will keep firing, as long as the alert condition is met by the result of custom analytics query provided.
+Without the alert every getting resolved, as the logic of the exact root-cause of monitoring failure is masked inside the analytics query provided by the user.
+There currently being no mechanism for Azure Monitor Alerts to conclusively deduce root cause being solved.

-Now assume we have a log alert rule called Contoso-Log-Alert, as per configuration in the example provided for Number of Results type log alert.
+Lets us see the same with a practical example.
+Assume we have a log alert rule called Contoso-Log-Alert, as per configuration in the example provided for Number of Results type log alert - where the custom alert query is designed to look for 500 result code in logs.

-- At 1:05 PM when Contoso-Log-Alert was executed by Azure alerts, the log search result yielded 0 records; below the threshold and hence not firing the alert.
+- At 1:05 PM when Contoso-Log-Alert was executed by Azure alerts, the log search result yielded zero records with result code having 500.
+Since zero is below the threshold and the alert is not fired.

-- At the next iteration at 1:10 PM when Contoso-Log-Alert was executed by Azure alerts, log search result provided 5 records; exceeding the threshold and firing the alert, soon after by triggering the action group associated.
+- At the next iteration at 1:10 PM when Contoso-Log-Alert was executed by Azure alerts, log search result provided five records with result code as 500.
+Since five exceeds the threshold and the alert is fired with associated actions get triggered.

-- At 1:15 PM when Contoso-Log-Alert was executed by Azure alerts, log search result provided 2 records; exceeding the threshold and firing the alert, soon after by triggering the action group associated.
+- At 1:15 PM when Contoso-Log-Alert was executed by Azure alerts, log search result provided two records with 500 result code.
+Since two exceeds the threshold and the alert is fired with associated actions get triggered.

-- Now at the next iteration at 1:20 PM when Contoso-Log-Alert was executed by Azure alert, log search result provided again 0 records; below the threshold and hence not firing the alert.
+- Now at the next iteration at 1:20 PM when Contoso-Log-Alert was executed by Azure alert, log search result provided again zero records with 500 result code.
+Since zero is below the threshold and the alert is not fired.

-But in the above listed case, at 1:15 PM - Azure alerts can't determine that the underlying issues seen at 1:10 persist and if there is net new failures; as query provided by user may be taking into account earlier records - Azure alerts can be sure.
-Hence to err on the side of caution, when Contoso-Log-Alert is executed at 1:15 PM, configured action group is fired again.
-Now at 1:20 PM when no records are seen - Azure alerts can't be certain that the cause of the records has been solved; hence Contoso-Log-Alert will not changed to Resolved in Azure Alert dashboard and/or notifications sent out stating resolution of alert.
+But in the above listed case, at 1:15 PM - Azure alerts can't determine that the underlying issues seen at 1:10 persist and if there is net new failures.
+As query provided by user may be taking into account earlier records - Azure alerts can be sure.
+Since the logic for the alert is encapsulated in the alert query - so the two records with 500 result code seen at 1:15 PM may or may not be already seen at 1:10 PM.
+Hence to err on the side of caution, when Contoso-Log-Alert is executed at 1:15 PM, configured action is triggered again.
+Now at 1:20 PM when zero records are seen with 500 result code - Azure alerts can't be certain that the cause of 500 result code seen at 1:10 PM and 1:15 PM is now solved and Azure Monitor alerts can confidently deduce the 500 error issues will not happen for the same reasons again.
+Hence Contoso-Log-Alert will not changed to Resolved in Azure Alert dashboard and/or notifications sent out stating resolution of alert.
+Instead the user who understands the exact condition or reason for the logic embedded in the analytics query, can mark the alert as closed as needed.

 Pricing and Billing of Log Alerts